- Download our Moving to Antwerp Guide (PDF)

-Expats will find all the variety they’d expect from a major city.
-They'll be able to shop at modern malls and along historic pedestrian streets.
-The main shopping area is Meir, which is also Antwerp’s most famous street.
-Though the street draws comparisons with other major shopping streets such as 5th Avenue in New York City, this iconic street has been a prominent part of the city for centuries and many historical buildings remain.
+Expats will find all the variety they'd expect from a major city.
+They can shop at modern malls and along historic pedestrian streets.
+The main shopping area is Meir, also Antwerp's most famous street.
+Though the street draws comparisons with other major shopping streets, such as 5th Avenue in New York City, this iconic street has been a prominent part of the city for centuries, and many historical buildings remain.

-The Wijnegem Shopping Centre is Belgium's largest mall with the retail area clocking in at 6 hectares.
-With 250 stores ranging from supermarkets and restaurants to fashion and hobby shops, there's something for everyone at this must-see mall.
+The Wijnegem Shopping Centre is Belgium's largest mall, with the retail area clocking in at six hectares.
+With 250 stores ranging from supermarkets and restaurants to fashion and hobby shops, this must-see mall has something for everyone.

 The diamond district, known as the Diamantkwartier (Diamond Quarter